 PART ONE: AIMS OF THE PROGRAM

 1. Doctor of Philosophy Degree 3

-2. Master of Philosophy Degree
+2.

-3. En Route Master's Degree
+3.

 4. Master of Arts Degree

-5. Master of Arts with a concentration in Public Policy
+5. Master of Arts with a concentration in Public Policy 4

+6. Masters of Arts with a concentration in American Politics .4

-6. Writing Politics Specialization
+7. Writing Politics Specialization 4

-PART TWO : THE STRUCTURE OF THE PROGRAM
+PART TWO: THE STRUCTURE OF THE PROGRAM

 1. Overview 5

-2. Organization of the Curriculum
+2. Organization of the Curriculum 5

-3. Courses
+3. Courses 6

-3. 4.
 Planning One's Program of Study:

-т.
 The Advisory System 8

 5. Transferring from the M.A. to the Ph.D.
-Program 8
+Program

-PART THRI EE: ACADEMIC REQUIREMENTS FOR THE M.A.
-DEGRI EE 10
+PART THREE: ACADEMIC REQUIREMENTS FOR THE M.A.
+DEGREE 10

-PART FOUL R: ACADEMIC REQUIREMENTS FOR THE PH.D.
-DEGRE E E
+PART FOUR: ACADEMIC REQUIREMENTS FOR THE PH.D.
+DEGREE

 1. Course of Study 12

-2. The First Examination
+2. The First Examination 13

-3. The Second Examination & Dissertation Proposal
+3. The Second Examination & Dissertation Proposal 16

-4. Human Subject Application Process
+4. Human Subject Application Process 18

-5. The Dissertation
+5. The Dissertation 19

-PART FIVE : OTHER IMPORTANT ACADEMIC MATTERS
+PART FIVE: OTHER IMPORTANT ACADEMIC MATTERS

-1. Standards of Progress 23
+1. Standards of Progress

 2. Registration Blocks

 3. Grades

-4. Transfer of Credits - Advanced Standing
+4. Transfer of Credits - Advanced Standing 24

 5. Financial Aid

 6. Placement 25

-PART SIX: ADMINISTRATIVE REQUIREMENTS AND FACILITIES S
+PART SIX: ADMINISTRATIVE REQUIREMENTS AND FACILITIES

 7. Registration

-8. Maintaining Matriculation 26
+8. Maintaining Matriculation

-9. Leave of Absence 26
+Leave of Absence

 10. Non-Matriculated Status

-PART SEVE EN: OTHER MATTERS
+PART SEVEN: OTHER MATTERS

-1. Orientation for New Students
+1. Orientation for New Students 27

 2. Colloquia - Guest Speakers

-3. The Inter-University Consortium for Political Research 27
+3. The Inter-University Consortium for Political Research

-4. Program Common Řoom - Student Mail Drop 27
+4. Program Common Řoom - Student Mail Drop

 5. Program Email Listservs

-6. Program Web Site 27
+6. Program Web Site